MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/guarded-deploy-vm.md

     - The OS disk for the VM must use the GUID Partition Table.
 This is required for generation 2 VMs to support UEFI.
     ::: moniker-end

+    ::: moniker range="sc-vmm-2025"
+    - The VM must be generation 2 and have the Microsoft Windows Secure Boot template enabled
+    - The operating system on the disk must be one of:
+        - Windows Server 2025, Windows Server 2022, Windows Server 2019, Windows Server 2016
+        - Windows 11, Windows 10
+    - The OS disk for the VM must use the GUID Partition Table.
+This is required for generation 2 VMs to support UEFI.
+    ::: moniker-end

 7. **Set up helper VHD**: The hosting service provider will need to create a VM that acts as a helper VHD for converting the existing machines.
 [Learn more](guarded-deploy-template.md#configure-the-shielding-helper-vhd).

 ## Adding shielding data files to VMM